danieljennings/python-google-sdm/README.md

 ## Rough TODO

-- Methods for Doorbell, Display, Camera
+- Methods for Doorbell, Display
-- Events API for Doorbell, Display, Camera
 - Ability to get parent Structure from device object
 - Tests
 - Finish this readme with docs on setup